jonobr1/two.js/wiki/README.md

 * #### SVG Interpreter
   Two.js features a [Scalable Vector Graphics](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics) Interpreter.
 This means developers and designers alike can create SVG elements in commercial applications like [Adobe Illustrator](http://www.adobe.com/products/illustrator) and bring them into your two.js scene.
 For more information check out the [examples](/examples/).

+* #### Friends with Bitmap Imagery
+  Despite its early focus on easing vector shape creation and animation, Two.js offers many easy-to-use features to handle and render bitmap images.
+Easily load single images, sprite sheets, and image sequences with just a few method calls.

 ## Basic Usage

 <h3 class="visible"><a href="#basic-usage">Basic Usage</a></h3>